In the News

 During the spring 2025 legislative session, lawmakers did not pass other major higher education policy initiatives, including Pritzker’s plan to allow community colleges to offer four-year bachelor’s degrees in certain high-demand career fields, and a long-sought overhaul in the way Illinois funds its public universities.

-Inside Illinois’ FY 2026 budget: little to no new funding for K-12 schools, early childhood education
+Inside Illinois’ FY 2026 Budget: Little to No New Funding for K-12 schools, Early Childhood Education

 Illinois lawmakers passed a $55 billion budget with slim increases to early childhood education programs and K-12 schools.
 The lack of new dollars for programs comes as schools grapple with smaller budgets since federal COVID-19 relief expired.